 Effective decision making for boards of directors: Three easy steps

-Many non-profit boards create committees to share the workload of the board.
-Larger condos and homeowner associations sometimes create committees too.
+Many non-profit boards create committees to share the workload.
+Larger condos and homeowner associations sometimes create committees, too.
 Committees allow the board to expand its work.
-Meeting this expectation require considerable thought into developing a positive working relationship between the committee and the board.
+Meeting this expectation requires considerable thought into developing a positive working relationship between the committee and the board.

 Setting the scene